 These steps are a guide.
 In classroom instruction, they may occur simultaneously.
+The numbering throughout this section aligns to the corresponding standard number in the strand.

 Step 1: Introduce the Skill - Teach relevant content, terms, and outcomes.

 1. Show evidence-based models for dietary and fitness plans and review nutritional information.